MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

     - **Image name:** A unique name to identify the image.
     - **Image description:** An optional description for the image.

-1. Select one of the images that you have access from the Azure Compute Gallery.
+1. Select one of the images that you've access from the Azure Compute Gallery.

 :::image type="content" source="media/hosted-machine-groups/new-custom-vm-image.png" alt-text="Screenshot of dialog to create a new custom VM image.":::